-Transferred financial assets that are not derecognised in their entirety
+Transferred financial assets that are not derecognised (Securitisation) in their entirety

 The Company uses securitisations as a source of finance and a means of risk transfer.
 The Company securitised its microfinance loans to different entities.
-These entities are not related to the Company.
-Also, the Company neither holds any equity or other interest nor control them.
+These entities are not related to the Company neither holds any equity or other interest nor control them.